On the chaos game of Iterated Function Systems: Abstract

 \section{Abstract}

-Every attractor of an iterated function system (IFS) of continuous functions on a first-countable Hausdorff topological space satisfies the probabilistic chaos game.
+Every quasi-attractor of an iterated function system (IFS) of continuous functions on a first-countable Hausdorff topological space is renderable by the probabilistic chaos game.
 By contrast, we prove that the backward minimality is a necessary condition to get the deterministic chaos game.
-We obtain that an IFS of homeomorphisms of the circle satisfies the deterministic chaos game if and only if it is forward and backward minimal.
-This provides examples of attractors that do not satisfy the deterministic chaos game.
-We also prove that every contractible attractor (in particular strong-fibred attractors) satisfies the deterministic chaos game.
+As a consequence, we obtain that an IFS of homeomorphisms of the circle is renderable by the deterministic chaos game if and only if it is forward and backward minimal.
+This result provides examples of attractors (a forward but no backward minimal IFS on the circle) that are not renderable by the deterministic chaos game.
+We also prove that every well-fibred quasi-attractor is renderable by the deterministic chaos game as well as quasi-attractors of both, symmetric and non-expansive IFSs.